eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 Now you can augment the statistic about "Things" managed in Ditto fulfilling a certain condition with tags with either predefined values, values retrieved from the things or values which are defined based on the matching filter.
-This is fulfill by using hardcoded values or placeholders in the tags configuration.
+This is fulfilled by using hardcoded values or placeholders in the tags configuration.
-The supported placeholder types are inline and group-by placeholders.
+The supported placeholder types are `inline` and `group-by` placeholders.
 [Function expressions](basic-placeholders.html#function-expressions) are also supported to manipulate the values of the placeholders before they are used in the tags.